 To qualify for veterinary school, he earned his second bachelor’s degree in Biology from the University of Louisville in 1993.
 Dr. Dalton graduated from the University of Minnesota College of Veterinary Medicine in St. Paul in 1998 and has been employed at White Bear Animal Hospital since 1999.
 Dr. Dalton proudly purchased White Bear Animal Hospital in January of 2010.

 Areas of veterinary interest for Dr. Dalton include pain management, dentistry, behavior, practice management, client education and community outreach.

 When outside of the veterinary hospital, Dr. Dalton enjoys indoor rowing, scuba diving, triathlons (swimming, biking and running), mountain climbing, traveling, reading, watching movies, working in the yard and keeping up with his three children.

-When not at work, Dr. Dalton shares his home with his wife, three children, three cats named Roxy, Kyo and Calypso (Caly) and Emma, a deaf Australian Cattle Dog.
+When not at work, Dr. Dalton shares his home with his wife, three children, three cats named Roxy, Kyo and Calypso (Caly), and Joska, a Great Pyrenees mix puppy.

 Dr. Dalton in the community and in the news

 Dr. Zupancich grew up on a farm near Clark, South Dakota, where she was active in 4-H and spent many hours playing with the dogs and barn cats.
 She knew going into college that she would like to work in the medical field, but did not decide on veterinary medicine until her last year at Augustana.
 She earned her bachelor’s degree in Biology from Augustana College in Sioux Falls, South Dakota in 1997, then went on to the University of Minnesota College of Veterinary Medicine, earning her DVM in 2001.
 She has been proud to be a part of White Bear Animal Hospital since June of 2001.